ILSCeV/Lara/README.md

 **Lara** ("**Ve**rwaltung **d**es **St**udentenclubs") is a planning tool that combines a calender with personnel scheduling, finances and internal statistics.
 It is developed for [bc-Studentenclub](http://www.bc-club.de) and intended to scale to all Ilmenauer Studentenclub e.V. sections.
 Lara started as a softwareproject at [TU Ilmenau](http://tu-ilmenau.de) in WS2014/2015.

+**This is work in progress!**
+Some features are missing.
+Some bugs are still alive.

+Contributors welcome - contact [Maxim](https://github.com/4D44H) if you want to help.

 ## Components:
 - **Calender events** tied to **event schedules** (for personnel planning)
 - Separated **internal tasks** (for schedules without corresponding events)